Zydak/Vulkan-Path-Tracer/README.md

 ### Solution

 NEE (next event estimation) is a technique of explicitly sampling light sources at each bounce to accurately estimate direct lighting from them.
 It's done by shooting a shadow ray from the surface point to a sampled light source and checking for occlusion.
-If surface point is unocludded, direct lighting is estimated.
+If surface point is unoccluded, direct lighting is estimated.

 #### MIS